ArcanaFramework/arcana/docs/source/deployment.rst

 Outputs do not show up in the XNAT dialog and are specified by a 3-tuple:

 * name of field in the pydra task output interface
-* format produced by pydra task
+* datatype produced by pydra task
 * destination path (slashes are permitted interpreted as a relative path from the derivatives root)

 .. .. code-block:: python